lanl/benchmarks/doc/sphinx/00_intro/introduction.rst

   * Algorithms fundamental to the program may not be replaced.

   * The modified code must still pass validation tests.

+  * Optimizations will be reviewed by subject matter experts for applicability to the larger application portfolio and other goals such as performance portability and programmer productivity.

 Required results: